khnhan/khnhan.github.io/docs/index.md

 I served in the Republic of Korea Army (Apr 2019 - Nov 2020).

-During the military service, I was aware that I have to take other courses required for graduation in Spring 2021.
-(Earth and Environmental Sciences Lab., etc.) Thus, I tried to build an academic background and studied some graduate-level books in statistics.
+During the military service, I was aware that I have to take other courses in Spring 2021 required for graduation, such as the “Earth and Environmental Sciences Lab.” course.
+Thus, I tried to gain background knowledge of graduate study and studied several statistics books and materials.

 #### Previewed